-- 1. Communicate effectively. - 2.
-Understand legal, social, professional and/or ethical responsibilities in business environment. - 3.
+- 1. Communicate organizational topics effectively in written and/or verbal form. - 2.
+Elaborate key aspects of organizational sustainability in business environment. - 3.
 Apply analytical and critical thinking to specialized business problems. - 4.
-Use information technology for data analysis, problem solving and/or communication.

-- 5. Understand the dynamics of the global environment. - 6.
-Take responsibility for the achievement of team goals. - 7.
-Demonstrate theoretical knowledge of the functional and/or cross-functional areas of business.
+Employ information technology in solving business problems. - 5.
+Explore how organizations are influenced by the international environment. - 6.
+Apply the principles of teamwork and collaboration. - 7.
+Articulate theoretical knowledge of the functional and/or cross-functional areas of business.